What’s the difference between ‘lie’ and ‘lay’?

-Can you declare, hand on heart, that you always use the verbs lie and lay correctly?
-You don’t say?
-Does that go for all the tenses and forms of those verbs?
-There’s an abundance of evidence in every type of writing, from journalism to legal reports, that many English speakers are all at sea when it comes to understanding the differences between these words.
-If you confess to being among their number, it’s not entirely your fault: the situation is bewildering in some respects, all part and parcel of that rich, but often illogical, pattern that constitutes the English language.
+There’s an abundance of evidence in every type of writing, from journalism to legal reports, that many English speakers are all at sea when it comes to understanding the differences between lie and lay If you confess to being among their number, it’s not entirely your fault: the situation is bewildering in some respects, all part and parcel of that rich, but often illogical, pattern that constitutes the English language.

 Let’s limber up with a mini-quiz to get those brain cells into action and see how much we know (oh goody, a chance to show off!).
 Can you spot which of the following song snippets are incorrect?